wp-plugins/itempress/readme.txt

 ItemPress's custom post type stays out of the way of your blog posts and pages and allows you to create content of any kind, organized many different ways.

-This is currently a beta product and, if you are interested, you can help me out by installing and using the product, then visiting http://wordpress.org/support/plugin/itempress and giving feedback (Please use `itempress-feedback` tag)!
+This is currently a beta product and, if you are interested, you can help me out by installing and using the product, then visiting the [Support Tab](http://wordpress.org/support/plugin/itempress) and giving feedback (Please use `itempress-feedback` tag)!
 You can also visit `#itempress` on IRC.

 **You could use ItemPress to:**